MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 # BVG-7003-Assignment-3-FastTrackGWAS

+## Introduction

+Genome-Wide Association Studies (GWAS) are a powerful tool for uncovering the genetic basis of traits, and their application in agricultural science is pivotal for crop improvement.
+This project focuses on analyzing the genetic basis of symbiotic nitrogen fixation in African soybean, using a publicly available dataset.
+The steps provided in this repository guide users through setting up the required tools and performing a GWAS analysis efficiently.

+To enable reproducibility, this project employs **R** and **RStudio** as the core computational environment.
+R is renowned for its statistical computing capabilities and robust library ecosystem, making it a suitable choice for GWAS workflows.
+This repository demonstrates how to install and configure R and RStudio, manage dependencies, and execute the GWAS analysis pipeline.

+The guide is designed to help users of all experience levels successfully replicate the analysis and adapt it to other datasets or traits of interest.

 ## Installation of R and RStudio

 To perform a GWAS analysis using R, follow the steps below to install R and RStudio on your computer: